Denny-Lymic/Course-works/README.md

-# Repository for course works
+# Repository for college course works